HBIbidunni/alx-higher_level_programming/0x0B-python-input_output/README.md

 * All files are executable.
 * The files lenght are tested using `wc`.

-> All comments and feedbacks on my[0x0B-python-input_output](./0x0B-python-input_output)codes are welcome.
+> All comments and feedbacks on my codes are welcome.
 Kindly take a look.